zeugirdorsocram/pcap-forge/README.md

 | ICS Recon | Modbus READ_HOLDING_REGISTERS bulk enumeration |
 | Web C2 | HTTP POST beacon with custom headers |

-Save your own templates by name — they persist across sessions via `localStorage`.
+Save your own templates by name, they persist across sessions via `localStorage`.

 ### Export

 From the packet summary panel:

-- **CSV** — Frame list with No, Time, Source, Destination, Protocol, Info columns
+- **CSV** - Frame list with No, Time, Source, Destination, Protocol, Info columns
-- **JSON** — Same data as a typed JSON array
+- **JSON** - Same data as a typed JSON array
-- **PCAP-NG** — Full PCAP Next Generation format with Section Header Block, Interface Description Block, and Enhanced Packet Blocks.
+- **PCAP-NG** - Full PCAP Next Generation format with Section Header Block, Interface Description Block, and Enhanced Packet Blocks.
 If a session note is entered in the INFO tab, it is embedded as an EPB `opt_comment` in every frame.

 ### Protocol Explainer

-A collapsible panel below the results explains what each packet in the generated session means to an analyst — overview of the protocol, frame-by-frame security relevance ("this is where the NTLMSSP challenge is captured for offline cracking"), and threat hunting notes with specific IOCs and patterns to look for.
+A collapsible panel below the results explains what each packet in the generated session means to an analyst: overview of the protocol, frame-by-frame security relevance ("this is where the NTLMSSP challenge is captured for offline cracking"), and threat hunting notes with specific IOCs and patterns to look for.
 All 34 protocols have full explainer content.

 ### File Payload Injection